influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withSuspend(suspend)
 ```

-Suspend will suspend the workflow and prevent execution of any future steps in the workflow
+"Suspend will suspend the workflow and prevent execution of any future steps in the workflow"

 ### fn spec.withTemplates